-KUMC in collaboration with The University of Kansas Health System, renewed its contract with the Center for the 13th consecutive year for part-time faculty services of Dr. Tarris Rosell, Rosemary Flanigan Chair.
-We also secured an additional \$25K per year as part of the renewal (2021 and 2022).
-Key accomplishments of 2021 include:
+KUMC in collaboration with The University of Kansas Health System entered into the second year of its biennial contract with the Center for the 14th consecutive year for part-time faculty services of Dr. Tarris Rosell, Rosemary Flanigan Chair in the area of clinical consultation (20201-22).
+We also maintain a basic services agreement with the system for an additional \$25K per year as an Affiliate of the Center similar to other large hospital/health systems (2021-22).

+Key accomplishments of 2022 include:

-- Oversight of the hospital clinical ethics consultation service, which provided more than 150 complex ethics consultations - Serving as ethics faculty for many dozens of case conferences with medical students, residency and fellowship programs - Providing a weekly clinical ethics orientation session for physician residents - Co-chairing the Hospital Ethics Committee - Providing ethics consultation for the Heart Transplant program and the Blood and Marrow Transplant team and serving on the Donor Advisory Council - Serving on the health system Pandemic Triage Team for development and potential implementation of crisis allocation guidelines - Co-directing the Clendening Summer Fellowship program, a competitive stipend research opportunity and course for 10 medical students - Mentoring projects of student researchers in the medical humanities
+- Oversight of the hospital clinical ethics consultation service, which provided more than 150 complex ethics consultations - Serving as ethics faculty for many dozens of case conferences with medical students, residency and fellowship programs - Providing a weekly clinical ethics orientation session for physician residents - Co-chairing the Hospital Ethics Committee - Providing ethics consultation for the Heart Transplant program and the Blood and Marrow Transplant team and serving on the Donor Advisory Council

+- Serving on the health system Pandemic Triage Team for development and potential implementation of crisis allocation guidelines - Co-directing the Clendening Summer Fellowship program, a competitive stipend research opportunity and course for 10-13 medical students - Mentoring projects of student researchers in the medical humanities

-KCU renewed a contract with the Center for the 8th consecutive year for part-time faculty services, fulfilled in 2021 primarily by Dr. Ryan Pferdehirt, Director of Membership and Ethics Education, for half his time.
-We secured a small increase in the rate.
-Key accomplishments include:
+KCU renewed a contract with the Center for the 9th consecutive year for part-time faculty services, fulfilled in 2022 primarily by Dr. Ryan Pferdehirt, Director of Membership and Ethics Education, representing half his time.
+Primary responsibilities include: